acwooding/easydata-tutorial/README.md

 * conda >= 4.8 (via Anaconda or Miniconda)
 * Git

-For more on getting start with Easydata see [Getting Started](reference/easydata/getting-started.md)
+For more on Easydata see [Getting Started](reference/easydata/getting-started.md).

 Project Organization